Solange5-sol/Learn-Hub-RES-API/README.md

 # LearnHub

-LearnHub is a small e-learning platform made using **Spring Boot**.
-Users can register, login, enroll in courses, create lessons, and add comments.
-It also has roles like Admin, Instructor, and User.
+LearnHub is a Spring Boot–based online learning platform that allows instructors to create courses and students to enroll, learn, and interact through comments.
+The platform supports JWT-based authentication, role-based access, and RESTful APIs.

 ---